Stochastic Processes under Parameter Uncertainty: Introduction

-Finally, we investigate some ergodic theory of the class of nonlinear spin systems, which is motivated by the statistical mechanics origin of these processes.
-Ergodic theory deals with the set of invariant distributions and its domain of attraction.
-More specifically, we say that a nonlinear semigroup \((T_t)_{t \geq 0}\) is ergodic if it has a unique invariant distribution \(\mu\) such that \(\lim_{t \to \infty} \int T_t f d \nu = \int f d \mu\) for all probability measures \(\nu\) and all functions \(f\) taken from a suitably rich class.
-In this paper, we establish ergodicity for nonlinear spin systems with finitely many sites that can be dominated by attractive and ergodic linear spin systems.
-For illustration, we show that our condition provides a simple criterion for the ergodicity of the contact process with uncertain infection rates.

 Let us now comment on some technical aspects of our proofs.
 To establish the DPP, we invoke a general theorem from \cite{ElKa15} which requires that we check a measurable graph condition and stability under conditioning and concatenation.
-The Markov property of the semigroup \eqref{eq: N semigroup intro} can be deduced from the DPP, which, to the best of our knowledge, was first discovered in \cite{hol16}.
+Hereby, we benefit from technical ideas developed in \cite{CN22a, neufeld2017nonlinear}.
+In the context of classical optimal control, the relation of a value function and a nonlinear semigroup was discovered in \cite{nisio75}.
+For a nonlinear Markov process framework, the Markov property \eqref{eq: non MP} appeared, to the best of our knowledge, for the first time in the thesis \cite{hol16} for nonlinear Markovian semimartingales.
+We adapt the proof from \cite{hol16} to our setting.
 For the \(\usc_b\)--Feller property, we rely on the theory of correspondences and, for the strong Markov selection principle, we invoke a technique from \cite{nicole1987compactification,hausmann86} for controlled diffusions, which is based on ideas of Krylov \cite{krylov1973selection} and Stroock and Varadhan \cite{stroock2007multidimensional} about Markovian selection.
-The strong \(\usc_b\)--Feller property for nonlinear Cauchy problems is proved by means of a strong Feller selection principle, which adapts ideas from \cite{CN22b, CN22c} for finite-dimensional diffusions to an infinite-dimensional non-semimartingale setting.
-The concept of ergodicity of nonlinear spin systems seems to be new.
-Our criterion is based on a comparison with linear spin systems.
+Again, we also benefit from technical ideas developed in \cite{CN22b} for one-dimensional nonlinear diffusions.
+The strong \(\usc_b\)--Feller property for nonlinear Cauchy problems is proved by means of a strong Feller selection principle, which adapts ideas from \cite{CN22b, CN22c,stroock2007multidimensional} for finite-dimensional (nonlinear) diffusions to an infinite-dimensional non-semimartingale setting.